Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: High-level Overview

 This would be what we are looking for, but note that we implicitly made assumptions about the behaviour of $\Check$ when called without its precondition being met.
 We need two things: all calls to $\Check$ terminate and they do not change the values of any register.
+The second is the simpler one to deal with: later, we will have multiple registers per level and our procedures only need to move agents between registers of the same level.
+This keeps the sum of registers of one level constant, this weaker property suffices for correctness.

-The second is easy to ensure, as our algorithms will later only move agents between registers of the same level.
-The former is more difficult; it runs into the problem discussed above, where a zero-check might not terminate if the invariant of its register is violated.
+Ensuring that all calls terminate is more difficult.
+It runs into the problem discussed above, where a zero-check might not terminate if the invariant of its register is violated.
 In this simplified model it corresponds to the case $x_i<N_i$.